bjeanes/modbus-mqtt/modbus-mqtt/README.md

 ### Connecting to Modbus devices

 To connect to a Modbus device, you need to post the connection details to MQTT under a topic of `$prefix/$connection_id/connect`.
-It is intended that such messages are marked as **retained** so that ModbusMQTT reconnects to your devices when it restarts.
+It is intended that such messages are marked as **retained** so that ModbusMQTT reconnects to your devices when it restarts or if it crashes.

 For instance, a simple config might be: